AleyahRowell/Flixster2/README.md

 ### Notes

 Describe any challenges encountered while building the app.
+My emulator doesn't work so i am not able to get valid gif.
+My emulator keeps crashing and does not work at all.
+Please let me know if there is anything i need to do to fix it.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing